What Is Arsenic Poisoning? What Are The Effects Of Arsenic?

 According to the World Health Organization, around 200 million people worldwide are exposed to contaminated water with high levels of arsenic.

-People who smoke tobacco are at risk, too, with inorganic arsenic exposure.
-This is because tobacco plants can have natural arsenic in the ground.
-Moreover, in the past, there is a potentially elevated risk of arsenic exposure.
-This was greater in tobacco plants, which use insecticide arsenite.
+Moreover, in the past, there was a potentially elevated risk of arsenic exposure.
+This risk was greater in tobacco plants, which use the insecticide arsenite.

 The Magnitude of the Problem